chelseadoeleman/real-time-web-1819/README.md

 ## Concept

 I will try to describe this in the best way I can, but it might be a bit vague.
-I want to create an application where the user is able to create an avatar and keep it alive by giving it some "food".
-However there is catch the user is only able to give food to their avatar based on a certain amount of tweets about the top 10 most endangered animals as of right now.
+I created an application where the user is able to create an avatar and keep it alive by giving it some "food".
+However there is catch, the user is only able to give food to their avatar based on a certain amount of tweets about the top 10 most endangered animals as of right now.

 **Top 10 most endangered animals**
 1. Amur leopard